CodeScop/Oge-Mai-Field-Guide/forestquestssummary.md

 - **Requirements:** Battle 30 Monsters of any kind
 - **Rewards:** 1 Stone Key (used starting in the 4th region; collect all you can when you can)
 - Renews approx. 150 hours after delivery

+###The Winding Path to Elder Library - MT

+- **Location:** Mama Tree
+- **Hunt Trail Route:** (unlocked via LF MQ4/Don't Regift Curses) • **The Winding Path to Elder Library** • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • HuntS3 Bigger & Brighter • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • HuntS4 Celebrate Joy • HuntS4 Still Missing Something • HuntS4 Proving Your Friendship
+- **Type:** Battle
+- **Requirements:** Defeat 3 Tylu and 3 Illi
+- **Rewards:** Unlock Elder Library; 100 Coins
+- **Recommendations:** This is your first step into a larger world.
+Elder Library is the first Expedition area you can unlock - an area with quests, loot, and monsters independent of the main quests.
+And Elder Library hosts the Hunt for the Ancients, a perpetually-updating event with tons of fun quests and wardrobe and house items...
+DO THIS when you can!
+(And see if you can combine it with A Family Tree, if that interests you in the slightest.)

 ### Written Accounts - MT